 The Appellants contend that the approved project could result in adverse impacts to biological resources that exist in areas adjacent to the subject parcel.
 Specifically, the Appellants assert that delineated wetland areas were found within 100 feet of the proposed development.
 Development of a 43 unit residential complex that was proposed on the adjacent property (A-2-PAC-05-018, APNs 009-402-250 and -260, adjacent to the north and east), was previously denied by the Coastal Commission due to impacts to sensitive coastal wetland areas and sensitive coastal terrace prairie habitat areas.
-In addition, the Appellants assert that the City failed to analyze the cumulative impacts to biological resources by approving the proposed development, thereby opening up the floodgates for development proposals to ramp up in this area.
+In addition, the Appellants assert that the City failed to analyze the cumulative impacts to biological resources by approving the proposed development, thereby allowing development proposals to ramp up in this area.
 See Exhibit 4 for the full text of the Appellants' contentions.
-In a letter dated July 30, 2015 (see Exhibit 9), the Applicants responded to each of the appeal contentions.
-With regard to the sensitive habitat and wetland issues the Applicants acknowledge that the development will be within about 30 feet of a potential wetland.
-However, they feel that the proposed development is designed so as to minimize impacts to the wetlands onsite.
+In a letter dated July 30, 2015 (see Exhibit 8), the Applicants responded to each of the appeal contentions.
+With regard to the sensitive habitat and wetland issues the Applicants acknowledge that the development as approved by the City will be within about 30 feet of a wetland.
+However, they feel that the proposed development is designed so as to minimize impacts to the wetlands.

-The Pacifica Local Coastal Program (LCP) Zoning Code Section 9-4.4403(b) specifies in relevant part that for projects located within 100 feet of environmentally sensitive habitat areas, which includes wetlands per LCP Section 9-4.4403(a)(2), a habitat survey shall be prepared by a qualified biologist to determine the exact location of environmentally sensitive habitat areas so that appropriate buffers and mitigation measures can be established to minimize potential impacts.
-LCP Zoning Code Section 9-4.4302(f) defines wetland buffers as "an area of land adjacent to primary habitat, which may include secondary habitat as defined by a qualified biologist or botanist, and which is intended to separate primary habitat areas from new development in order to ensure that new development will not adversely affect the San Francisco garter snake and wetlands habitat areas."
-LCP Zoning Code Section 9-4.4403(b) prohibits new development in wetlands and outlines specific development standards for new development in wetland buffers including that buffers shall be protected, no development adjacent to buffers shall reduce the biological productivity or water quality of the wetland, and potential impacts shall be mitigated.
+The Pacifica Local Coastal Program (LCP) Zoning Code Section 9-4.4403(b) specifies in relevant part that for projects located within 100 feet of ESHA, which includes wetlands per LCP Section 9-4.4403(a)(2), a habitat survey shall be prepared by a qualified biologist to determine the exact location of ESHA so that appropriate buffers and mitigation measures can be established to minimize potential ESHA impacts.
+LCP Zoning Code Section 9-4.4302(f) defines wetland buffers as "an area of land adjacent to primary habitat, which may include secondary habitat areas from new development in order to ensure that new development will not adversely affect the San Francisco garter snake and wetlands habitat areas."
+LCP Zoning Code Section 9-4.4403(b) prohibits new development in wetlands and outlines specific development standards for new development in wetland buffers shall be protected, no development adjacent to buffers shall reduce the biological productivity or water quality of the wetland, and potential impacts shall be mitigated (see full text LCP Sections 9-4.4302 and 9-4.4403, below).

 With respect to the City's decision on this issue, the City noted that according to a biological report performed for the site by Toyon Environmental Planning, a site visit was conducted to assess the presence of sensitive habitat areas and "no rare or especially valuable species or habitat was observed during the visit."
 The Toyon report further concluded "no evidence of wetland hydrology appeared to be present on the site."
-Therefore, the City concluded that no areas on the property proposed to be developed qualified as environmentally sensitive habitat areas (ESHA) or as wetlands.
-See Exhibit 5 pages 23 for the Toyon Report.
-After the initial appeal of the City Planning Commission's decision on the project to the City Council where appellants asserted this project was located in a "particularly sensitive environment," the City Council reasoned that all habitats in the area that had been previously found to be sensitive were located on the adjacent property to the northeast and were not necessarily at issue in the current project because, "appellants(s) do not offer evidence regarding current habitat conditions" or "any evidence to support the contention that the project is in a particularly sensitive environment."
+Therefore, the City concluded that no areas on the property proposed to be developed qualified as ESHA or as wetlands.
+See Exhibit 5 page 23 for the Toyon Report.
+After the initial appeal of the City Planning Commission's decision on the project to the City Council, where the Appellants asserted this project was located in a "particularly sensitive environment," the City Council reasoned that all habitats in the area that had been previously found to be sensitive were located on the adjacent property to the northeast and were not necessarily at issue in the current project because, "appellants(s) do not offer evidence regarding current habitat conditions" or "any evidence to support the contention that the project is in a particularly sensitive environment."